 Ingamells, J. (1990) The Wallace collection.
 London: Scala Books.

-International Organization for Standardization (1988) ISO 639.
-Code for the Representation of Names of Languages.
-Geneva, Switzerland: International Organization for Standardization.

 International Organization for Standardization (1992) ISO 1000.
 SI units and recommendations for the use of their multiples and of certain other units.
+Geneva, Switzerland: International Organization for Standardization.

+International Organization for Standardization (1998) ISO 639-2.
+Codes for the representation of names of languages –Part 2: Alpha-3 code.
 Geneva, Switzerland: International Organization for Standardization.

 International Organization for Standardization (2013a) ISO 21127:2014 Information and documentation — A reference ontology for the interchange of cultural heritage information.
 1st edn.
 Geneva, Switzerland: International Organization for Standardization.